oktadev/okta-blog/_source/_posts/2020-01-13-kotlin-react-crud.md

 }
 ```

-If you re-start the resource server and execute a `http :8080/api/coffeeshops` request, you'll find that the `id` field is now included in the JSON response.
+If you re-start the resource server and execute an `http :8080/api/coffeeshops` request, you'll find that the `id` field is now included in the JSON response.

 ## Create the React Frontend